all-maps-lie/all-maps-lie-2020/weeks/week_03.md

-# Week 3: Maps as Media
+# Week 3: Reading & Writing Space

 > Maps are not representational by “processual” - that is they emerge on through practices and not through definitions - (Kitchen & dodge 2007)
 >